Atrebates: Britain

 Three later kings of the British Atrebates name themselves on their coins as sons of Commius: Tincomarus, Eppillus and Verica.
 Tincomarus seems to have ruled jointly with his father from about 25 BC until Commius's death in about 20 BC.
 After that, Tincomarus ruled the northern part of the kingdom from Calleva, while Eppillus ruled the southern half from Noviomagus (Chichester).
 Numismatic and other archeological evidence suggests that Tincomarus took a more pro-Roman stance than his father, and John Creighton argues from the imagery on his coins that he was brought up as an obses (diplomatic hostage) in Rome under Augustus.

 Augustus's Res Gestae mentions two British kings presenting themselves to him as supplicants, probably ca. 7 AD.
 The passage is damaged, but one is probably Tincomarus (the other is Dubnovellaunus, of either the Trinovantes or the Cantiaci).
-It appears Tincomarus was ousted by his brother, and from this point Epillus's coins are marked "Rex", indicating that he was recognised as king by Rome.
+It appears Tincomarus was ousted by his brother, and from this point Eppillus's coins are marked "Rex", indicating that he was recognised as king by Rome.

 In about 15, Eppillus was succeeded by Verica (at about the same time, a king by the name of Eppillus appears as ruler of the Cantiaci in Kent).
 But Verica's kingdom was being pressed by the expansion of the Catuvellauni under Cunobelinus.
 Calleva fell to Cunobelinus's brother Epaticcus by about 25.
 Verica regained some territory following Epaticcus's death in about 35, but Cunobelinus's son Caratacus took over the campaign and by the early 40s the Atrebates were conquered.
-Verica fled to Rome, giving the new emperor Claudius the pretext for the Roman conquest of Britain.
+Verica fled to Rome, giving the new emperor Claudius a pretext for the Roman conquest of Britain.

 After the Roman conquest, part of the Atrebates' lands were organized into the pro-Roman kingdom of the Regni under Tiberius Claudius Cogidubnus, who may have been Verica's son.
 The tribal territory was later organised as the civitates (administrative districts within a Roman province) of the Atrebates, Regni and possibly the Belgae.

-However it is possible that the Atrebates were a family of rulers (dynasty), as there is no evidence for a major migration from Belgium to Britain.